 The Visian ICL is a lens that is placed behind the iris and in front of the natural lens.
 The procedure only takes about 20 minutes per eye.
 The lens implant is rolled into an injector, then inserted into the eye through an incision measuring 2.5 mm.
 Once inside the eye, the lens opens up and Dr. Richens then tucks the edges of the lens in place.

-This procedure was FDA approved in the United States in 2005 and Dr. Richens was the only surgeon in Southern Utah to be certified and perform this amazing procedure (as of August 2010).
+This procedure was FDA approved in the United States in 2005.
 FDA approval is for patients older than 21 who are nearsighted in moderate to severe ranges of -3.00 to -20.00 diopters.
 Many years before FDA approval, the Visian ICL was approved and marketed in many countries outside the United States, including Europe.

 iLASIK, ICL & Laser Vision Correction Hotline